ahf/onion-vim/README.markdown

   spaces instead of tabs, 2 spaces per tab, 1 space indentation for labels, files are 80 characters wide, etc..

+- Syntax highlighting and indentation support for Trunnel files.

 ## Configuration

 You can configure this plug-in using the following variables.
 All of the